 For the first time in American history, a former President has been criminally indicted.
-A Manhattan grand jury voted on Thursday to indict Donald Trump on charges related to paying hush money to a former porn star, setting up a complicated and explosive legal battle as Trump vies for the 2024 Republican presidential nomination.
+A Manhattan grand jury voted on Thursday to prosecute Donald Trump on charges related to paying hush money to a former porn star, setting up a complicated and explosive legal battle as Trump vies for the 2024 Republican presidential nomination.

 At the heart of the inquiry is whether Trump is criminally responsible for payments made to Stormy Daniels, whose real name is Stephanie Clifford, following allegations from Trump’s former lawyer that Trump knowingly approved the deal and falsified payment records.
 Manhattan DA Alvin Bragg’s office invited Trump to testify before a grand jury earlier this month in the case.
 Trump declined the offer.

 One of Trump’s lawyers, Susan R. Necheles, told TIME that former President Trump is expected to turn himself in on Tuesday to be arraigned in State Supreme Court in Manhattan.